rancher/docs/content/rancher/v2.6/en/k8s-in-rancher/registries/_index.md

 >**Prerequisites:** You must have a [private registry](https://docs.docker.com/registry/deploying/) available to use.

-Prior to v2.6, secrets were required to be in a project scope.
+Before v2.6, secrets were required to be in a project scope.
 Projects are no longer required, and you may use the namespace scope instead.
 As a result, the Rancher UI was updated to reflect this new functionality.
 However, you may still create a project-scoped registry if desired.
 Use the following steps to do so:

 1. In the upper left corner, click **☰ > Global Settings** in the dropdown.
 1. Click **Feature Flags**.